misiektoja/steam_monitor/README.md

 steam_monitor <steam_user_id> --verbose
 ```

-`--debug` adds diagnostic detail such as the configuration file being loaded, the connectivity endpoint being probed and the technical cause of a failure.
+`--debug` traces the whole run: the configuration file being loaded, the connectivity endpoint being probed, every Steam Web API call each polling cycle makes, the SMTP host an email is sent through, each webhook attempt with its HTTP status and retry decision, the state files being read and written, and the technical cause of any failure.
 It implies `--verbose`:

 ```sh
 steam_monitor <steam_user_id> --debug